Xantus10/MATURITA/doc/development-doc/docs/run.md

 5. Search for and add the `Channel.Create` permission
 6. Confirm

-New app
-Enter name
-Select the "only users in this tenant" option
-For the redirect URI select SPA and enter the URL at which the app is running (with https) After creating, mark the APP id, OBJ id, tenant id Under Manage/Token config - Add optional declaration - Token type=ID, declare family_name+given_name -- TEST THIS --
-Under Manage/API permissions - Add permission / Microsoft Graph / Delegated perm / Channel.Create
 ### Running the app

 Prerequesities: Have docker installed on your production device